 Note: “Farm syndicates” are not allowed to deduct seed, feed, fertilizer or other similar farm supplies until actually used or consumed.
 IRC § 464(c)(1) defines “farm syndicate” as:

 (A) a partnership or any other enterprise other than a corporation which is not an S corporation engaged in the trade or business of farming, if at any time interests in such partnership or enterprise have been offered for sale in any offering required to be registered with any Federal or State agency having authority to regulate the offering of securities for sale, or

 (B) a partnership or any other enterprise other than a corporation which is not an S corporation engaged in the trade or business of farming, if more than 35 percent of the losses during any period are allocable to limited partners or limited entrepreneurs.

 The term “farming” for purposes of IRC § 464 means “the cultivation of land or the raising or harvesting of any agricultural or horticultural commodity including the raising, shearing, feeding, caring for, training, and management of animals.”
-Farming does not include timber.
+Farming does not include timber for this purpose.

-Note: IRC §461(g)(1) requires that cash method farmers deduct interest only in the year accrued.
+Note: IRC §461(g)(1) requires that cash method farmers deduct interest only in the year accrued and paid.